-Approved by Curriculum Committee: February 9, 2021; Approved by Dean: February 16, 2021 Updated: June 15, 2021; February 8, 2022
+Approved by Curriculum Committee: February 9, 2021; Approved by Dean: February 16, 2021 Updated: June 15, 2021; February 8, 2022; July 27, 2022; March 1, 2023

 Type of Assessment Description Timeframe Course Assessments Multiple-choice exams, lab exams, case studies and written reports by course, professional communications and skills surveys, and reflective writing First four semesters Small Group Activities - Problem-based learning sessions, laboratory exercises, team-based learning activities, assessed oral presentations, etc. First four semesters Standardized Patient Encounters - Graded experiences with review by faculty; focus on interviewing, basic physical exam skills, interpersonal skills, medical knowledge (basic and clinical sciences), professionalism, patient-centered care First four semesters Human Patient Simulator Exercises - Graded experiences with review by faculty; focus on physical exam, medical knowledge (basic and clinical sciences), professionalism, and patient-centered care First four semesters Practical Examinations - Hands-on, one-on-one observation of general approach and verification of safety, efficacy, and accuracy of diagnosis and treatment First four semesters Clinical Osteopathic Experiences - Hands-on diagnosis and treatment by medical students of peers under direct supervision of OTM faculty and residents Semesters 2, 3 and 4 Clinical Experience (Preceptorship) Two-week clinical rotation assessed by submission of clinic logs, diagnosis and procedural notes, a clinical activities calendar, and self-reflective assignment.
 Graded P/F. Semester 2 (June and July) Performance Assessment I A summative evaluation of the student's patient assessment skills including, but not limited to, physical examination, history-taking, communication, critical thinking and medical documentation.
 It is a preparatory and diagnostic experience for Clinical Experiences II (Summer Preceptorship).
 Semester 2 Performance Assessment II A summative evaluation of the student's physical diagnosis skills including, but not limited to, physical examination (including appropriate osteopathic structural exam and treatment), historytaking, communication, critical thinking and documentation.
-It is a preview of expectations for clinical rotations that will be evaluated by Performance Assessment III and COMLEX-USA level 2-PE (Performance Evaluation) during the fourth year before graduation.
-Semester 4 COMLEX Level 1 Board Review COMLEX Level 1 Preparation Course (CMLX6500) to include COMBANK Level 1 Assessment 1 and Phase 1 ASA 106 and Phase 1 ASA 107 COMSAE, and integrated in-person board review Semester 4 before COMLEX-USA Level 1 COMLEX Level 1 NBOME computerized one-day exam covering basic sciences and osteopathic principles in clinical contexts Students schedule individually with NBOME to take the exam at a Pearson VUE test center.
-For those who qualify, the exam must be completed by June 30.
+It is a preview of expectations for clinical rotations that will be evaluated by Performance Assessment III during the second year.
+Semester 4 COMLEX Level 1 Board Review COMLEX Level 1 Preparation Course (CMLX6500) to include TrueLearn/COMBANK Level 1 Assessment 2 and Phase 1 ASA 107 and Phase 1 ASA 111 COMSAE, and integrated in-person board review Semester 4 before COMLEX-USA Level 1 COMLEX Level 1 NBOME computerized one-day exam covering basic sciences and osteopathic principles in clinical contexts For those who qualify, the exam must be completed by June 30.
 For those who need additional preparation, with permission, the exam must be taken not later than August 31.
 A passing score must be attained by December 31 of the third year.

-Please refer to the online KCOM Student Manual for details regarding how each assessment is weighted for each clerkship (Year 3&4 Assessment Outline - linked in year 3).
+CLINICAL ROTATION ASSESSMENTS: Years 3 and 4.
+Please refer to the online KCOM Student Manual for details regarding how each assessment is weighted for each clerkship Year 3&4 Assessment Outline.
 Clinical Rotation Assessments are subject to change through May 1st of each academic year.